wallyai/npa700b/README.md

 The NPA-700	5.0V *	4.75 V to 5.25 V	NPA Compensated, digital I2C.

 Current code is in beta.
-Use at your own risk, no warrenties, implied or guarenteed.
+Use at your own risk, no warranties, implied or guarenteed.